Cold Spots On Your Radiator? Here is How to Resolve That Issue

 To sum up, after the installation of a heating system, ensure your tradesman checks all radiators before leaving your home.
 If, after some time, you sense these cold spots on radiators, determine the severity of the problem.
 Is it on all radiators?
 Is it on top, bottom, or centre of the radiators?

 Fixing the cold radiator by yourself only if you feel confident enough in your skills and knowledge.
-Remember to call your heating engineer in the following situations:
+Remember to call your certified gas registered engineers in the UK in the following situations:

 - Radiators are not getting hot even after bleeding or balancing;